mikejakobsen/today-i-learned/_posts/2016-11-19-vtr-makes-vim-tmux-great.md

 ![VTR-tmux](https://media.giphy.com/media/3oriNYyu4t1G3DdPr2/giphy.gif)

-VTR provides a collection of commands and functions that allow Vim to interact with tmux.
-The primary command is VtrSendCommandToRunner.
-(Leader+sc) This allows for any command string to be passed to tmux for execution.
+[VTR](https://github.com/christoomey/vim-tmux-runner) provides a collection of commands and functions that allow Vim to interact with tmux.
+The primary command is `VtrSendCommandToRunner`. `(Leader+sc)` .
+This allows for any command string to be passed to tmux for execution.
-The command VtrSendLinesToRunner allow for either the current visually selected region or the current line to be sent to the tmux runner pane for execution.
+The command `VtrSendLinesToRunner` allow for either the current visually selected region or the current line to be sent to the tmux runner pane for execution.

 So simply tapping `<leader>or` and `<leader>kr` has slowly become one of my favorite tools.